 Working the Peninsula Friends of the Library (PFL) and Peninsula cities and organizations, the Local History Center is spearheading Doors Open Peninsula 2023: Celebrating 100 Years of History on the Palos Verdes Peninsula (DOP 2023) to commemorate this historic event.
 DOP 2023 is a Peninsula-wide open house and your opportunity to learn about the Peninsula's rich history, architecture, cultural institutions, people and open spaces in celebration of this milestone date.

 Stay tuned for more information and scheduled events for 2023!!
 In the meantime, Save the Date Saturday, June 17, 2023!

 - 40 Families Project focuses on preserving the soon-to-be-forgotten history of the Peninsula's Japanese-American settlement prior to WWII.

-- made possible in part by a grant from the Institute of Museum and Library Services (40-8615) and the Peninsula Friends of the Library, seeks to engage the Peninsula community in documenting its own history through public scanning events.
-Through the Digital Archives, the Local History Center is working to make materials from these and other projects available online.
+- made possible in part by a grant from the Institute of Museum and Library Services (40-8615) and the Peninsula Friends of the Library, seeks to engage the Peninsula community in documenting its own history through public scanning events and a dedicated website, YSPS Online, allowing the public to contribute online.
+These materials are made available through the Digital Archives.

-In summer 2018, we completed a project with the National Association for Olmsted Parks to include Olmsted projects from the Palos Verdes Peninsula on the OlmstedOnline.org website.
+- In 2018, we completed a project with the National Association for Olmsted Parks to include Olmsted projects from the Palos Verdes Peninsula on the Olmsted Online website.
 Once you are on the site, click on the map to explore, photos, plans and drawings of these Peninsula sites.